Table of Contents

 Epidemiology of Allergic Contact Dermatitis

 In teenagers and adults, the point prevalence of contact sensitivity is 15.2 % and 18.6 % respectively.
 The higher rate in adults may be due to the cumulative opportunities of sensitization.
 The prevalence of isolated ACD is difficult to ascertain because it usually co-exists with irritant contact dermatitis.
-Occupational dermatitis incidence per 1,000 workers per year is approximately 0.5–1.9 in most European countries.
+Occupational contact dermatitis had a 12-month prevalence of 1700 per 100,000 per the National Health Interview Survey.
+The industries with the highest rates of contact dermatitis are natural resources and mining, manufacturing, and health services.

 Etiology of Allergic Contact Dermatitis